1j-bla1/portfolio/_posts/2025-11-3-james-retrospective-blog.md

 Our plan for the Mansion game was to make a final boss fight to escape the mansion.
 This was the final level for the mansion and needed to be a fun and intresting way to finish the game.
 We decided on a boss named the Reaper to be the final boss.

 #### Pre-Boss Fight Room
 In the pre-boss fight you find two zombie zpcs that will tell you different things.
 One talks about code while the other talks about the boss.
 The room also plays music which I added to the game.
 This makes the game more immersive.
 When you enter the double doors it will take you to the boss room.

 #### How Pre-Boss Room Work
 Our pre boss room works by doing using lots of collions.
 When you collide with the zombies and press e it will take you to dialouge.
-When you collide with the door and press e it brings you to the next room
+When you collide with the door and press e it brings you to the next room.
+My main contributions to this room was adding the music and adding a invisible sprite.
+This invisible sprite is what brings you to the next room.

+### Boss Room
+Once you enter the boss room it takes you to a boss fight.
+There is a boss called the repear who you will fight.
+There is also a change in music, and 2 health bards, 1 for the player and 1 for the boss.
+I added the boss health bar which changes color based on how low the boss health is.

 #### Reaper Boss
 The Reaper was a skeleton and and you fo